US Core Implementation Guide TEST

 Servers SHOULD maintain a stable common identifier for a resource across versions.
 When the FHIR resource ID or business identifier of the underlying clinical data is not maintained across FHIR versions, the Client SHALL use an alternative method to avoid duplication, such as the guidance provided in the Interoperable Digital Identity and Patient Matching Implementation Guide.

-Expectation that FHIR DSTU2 Data is Preserved in FHIR R4
+Expectation that Data is Preserved Between Versions

 In an upgraded R4 endpoint, any data in FHIR DSTU2 SHOULD be in FHIR R4.
 However, not all data in R4 may be available in DSTU2 because some profiles and data classes, like Clinical Notes and pediatric observations, are not part of DSTU2.